 - salt & pepper

-- goat cheese and pistachios for garnish
+- 2 tablespoon goat cheese crumbled, for garnish

 - Preheat oven to 400 degrees.

 - Line a baking sheet with parchment paper, then cut each honeynut squash in half lengthwise.
 Scoop out the seeds and liberally brush olive oil on each cut side.
 Sprinkle with salt and pepper and lay the thyme sprigs across each cut side.
 Bake for 20 minutes until fork tender.